drshika/tanpura-app/README.md

 This project is currently stable for MacOS.
 Other platforms have yet to be tested.
 This installation requires the [CLion IDE](https://www.jetbrains.com/clion/)

 ### Setting up Cinder
 This project requires the Cinder framework.
 First, we need to set up Cinder.
-These instructions are modified from [UIUC Fall 2020 NaiveBayes](https://courses.grainger.illinois.edu/cs126/fa2020/assignments/naive-bayes/)
+These instructions are modified from [UIUC Spring 2021 Ideal Gas](https://courses.grainger.illinois.edu/cs126/sp2021/assignments/ideal-gas/)
 * Download [Cinder](https://libcinder.org/download) (v0.9.2) for you platform
 * Extract the downloaded item into a folder.
 We will call this folder `~/Cinder`
 * Follow the [Instructions](https://www.libcinder.org/docs/guides/cmake/cmake.html#building-libcinder-with-cmake) for building LibCinder with CMake